-It was a simple arrangement, one that somewhat satisfied and somewhat annoyed the both of us; like almost everything in marriage.
+It was a simple arrangement, one that both satisfied and annoyed each of us; like almost everything in marriage.

-We reached this agreement on the day we bought our lawn tractor.
+We reached this agreement on the day I bought my lawn tractor.
 It began shortly after she said, “Show me how it works.”

-Okay, it was a totally macho thing to do but I don’t care what anyone thinks.
-I have given up enough guy stuff in my life to earn back one little thing.
+Sure, it was a totally macho thing to do but I don’t care what anyone thinks, I have given up enough guy stuff in my life to earn one little thing back.

 When I was single, I controlled the refrigerator.
 I stocked it with only the essentials: beer and day old pizza.
 Now that I am married, I share the refrigerator, which means that it holds only skim milk, low fat Greek yogurt, asparagus and kale.

-When I was single, I decorated the house, limiting my living room decor to a rotted couch and a beat-up TV.
+When I was single, I limited my living room decor to a rotted couch and a beat-up TV.
 Now, I cannot tell you what my living room holds because the instant I get a grasp on it, it changes.

 Like I say, I have given up enough ground, so I drew the red line of death all the way around the lawn tractor.
 It was mine and I was not going to share.